Fall Brawl (1999)

 The 1999 Fall Brawl was the seventh Fall Brawl professional wrestling pay-per-view (PPV) event produced by World Championship Wrestling (WCW).
 It took place on September 12, 1999 from the Lawrence Joel Veterans Memorial Coliseum in Winston-Salem, North Carolina.
-As of 2014 the event is available on the WWE Network.

 Nine matches were contested at the event.
 In the main event, Sting defeated Hulk Hogan to win the WCW World Heavyweight Championship.
 In other prominent matches, Goldberg defeated Diamond Dallas Page, Sid Vicious defeated Chris Benoit to win the WCW United States Heavyweight Championship, and Harlem Heat (Booker T and Stevie Ray) defeated The West Texas Rednecks (Barry Windham and Kendall Windham) to win the WCW World Tag Team Championship.

 Production

 Background

 The WarGames match was created when Dusty Rhodes was inspired by a viewing of Mad Max Beyond Thunderdome.
 It was originally used as a specialty match for the Four Horsemen.
 The first WarGames match took place at The Omni in Atlanta during the NWA's Great American Bash '87 tour, where it was known as War Games: The Match Beyond.
 It became a traditional Fall Brawl event from 1993 to 1998.
 This was the first Fall Brawl not to have a War Games Match.